NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

   image: images/illustration.jpeg
   content: Algorithm Audit is a nonprofit organization that builds and shares knowledge
     of ethical algorithms.
-Our independent audit commissions shed light on ethical issues that arise in the use of algorithmic tools and methods.
+Our independent audit commissions shed light on ethical issues that arise in concrete use cases of algorithmic tools and methods.
   button:
     enable: false
     label: Read our white paper